nimberledge/akm-fwi/README.md

 # akm-fwi
-some examinations of Devito applied to FWI problems
+Some examinations of Devito applied to FWI problems.